 Extended private stay visas

-If you intend to come to France for a long stay period for medical treatment, you will need evidence of adequate health insurance coverage.
+If you intend to stay in France for medical treatment, you will need evidence of adequate health insurance coverage.

-Read our guide on retiring to France for more detailed information.
+Read our article on retiring to France for more detailed information.

 Asylum seekers and refugees in France

 France has a similar asylum system to countries such as Germany and the UK.
 Anyone can claim asylum in France.
-There were 103,790 asylum applications in the country in 2021, the second-highest total in the EU behind Germany.
+There were 145,095 asylum applications in the country in 2023, the third-highest total in the EU behind Germany and Spain.

 Applications typically take a few weeks to process but can sometimes take as long as six months.
 They usually involve an interview with an OFPRA official.
 During the application process, you will have the right to stay in an asylum reception center or other suitable accommodation.
 You will also be offered a monthly allowance which varies according to how many people are applying together.
 The current amount for a single applicant is €6.80 per day (or €14.80 if no accommodation is provided).

 Additionally, asylum seekers in France have a right to emergency healthcare, legal representation, and school access for children aged 3–16.
-They can seek employment six months after making an application.
+You can seek employment six months after making an application.

 Asylum application outcomes